 - Physical effects and symptoms of withdrawal experienced as the amount of the substance in the body diminishes

 Substance use can affect a teenager’s reasoning and encourage rash decisions.
 Unfortunately, the consequences of teen drug addiction can haunt a person well into adulthood.
 Some of the effects of drug use during adolescence that can last well beyond the teen years include:

-There is also some evidence that impacts of alcohol and other drugs on the teenage brain result in problems with verbal learning and memory, and that these effects can persist into adulthood.
+There is also some evidence that the impacts of alcohol and other drugs on the teenage brain include problems with verbal learning and memory, and that these effects can persist into adulthood.